astral-sh/ruff/README.md

 #### [`lines-between-types`](#lines-between-types)

-The number of lines to place between direct and from imports.
+The number of lines to place between "direct" and `import from` imports.

 **Default value**: `0`